Johnson Hartig

 Johnson Hartig is an American fashion designer.
-He co-founded Libertine and is the current CEO and Creative Director of the fashion line.
+He co-founded the fashion line Libertine and is the current CEO and Creative Director.

 Hartig's work has been featured in Vogue, The World of Interiors, New York Times, and has been worn by a number of celebrities.

-"The clothes are joyful, multimedia, collaged art pieces as likely to be worn by society matriarchs as twentysomething rock 'n' rollers,” according to Los Angeles Times.
+"The clothes are joyful, multimedia, collaged art pieces as likely to be worn by society matriarchs as twentysomething rock 'n' rollers,” according to the Los Angeles Times.

-His book, Johnson Hartig/Libertine: The Creative Beauty, Humor, and Inspiration Behind the Cult Label, was published by Rizzoli in 2015.
+His book, Libertine: The Creative Beauty, Humor, and Inspiration Behind the Cult Label, was published by Rizzoli in 2015.